Handbook German Employment Law

 Employment contracts for employees working in Germany

-A German employment contract forms the foundation of the German employer-employee relationship and formalizes agreements regarding
+A German employment contract is the foundation of the German employer-employee relationship and summarizes agreements regarding

 Employment contracts should be tailored

-Oftentimes, when drafting employment contracts, both parties are hesitant to spell out exactly what they need, want and expect.
-Instead, they work with model contracts, which may cover the basics of a professional relationship, but aren’t very refined and can become a liability in the event of a legal dispute.
+When drafting a contract between employer and employee, both parties are often hesitant to spell out exactly what they need, want and expect.
+Instead, they work with model contracts, which may cover the basics of a professional relationship, but are not very refined and can become a liability in the event of a legal dispute.
 Thus, model contracts should only be used as a framework for personalized contracts that are tailored to the needs of both parties.

 Given the litigation risks associated with using a model contract “as-is,” the following contract terms should always be negotiated, agreed upon and included:

-When drafting employment contracts in Germany, clauses regarding non-competition and overtime often pose problems and can lead to litigation if not carefully prepared.
-Thus, for example, a post-contractual non-competition clause is always invalid unless a “waiting allowance” was agreed to at the same time.
+When drafting an employment agreement in Germany, clauses regarding non-competition and overtime often pose problems and can lead to litigation if not carefully prepared.
+Thus, for example, a post-contractual non-competition clause is always invalid unless a "waiting allowance" was agreed to at the same time.

-Our attorneys for German Labor & Employment Law are familiar with these and other drafting risks and can help you draft an agreement that will avoid potential pitfalls and expensive litigation.
+Our attorneys for German employment contract law are familiar with these and other risks and can help you draft an agreement that will avoid potential pitfalls and expensive litigation.

-When drafting individual employment contracts, employers must comply with Germany’s equal treatment principle – as interpreted and applied under German labor law.
+When drafting individual employment contracts, firms must comply with Germany’s equal treatment principle - as interpreted and applied under German employment law.

 Generally speaking, the equal treatment principle requires that employers treat equally any two employees performing comparable activities in a comparable way.
 In addition, employers are prohibited from creating extraneous groups to seek to justify disparate treatment.